CDAT/uvbot/README.md

   useful for builds that require an option to be turned on
 * `skip-slaves` : Tells the bot master to skip all slaves whose name contains any of string remaining on this line
+* `no-merge-master` : Do not try to merge master into the branch